-Cape Verde (or Cabo Verde) is an archipelago about 400 miles west of Senegal in West Africa.
+Cape Verde (or Cabo Verde) is an archipelago a few hundred miles off the West African coast.
 Many people visit to enjoy its spectacular beaches, especially on the islands of Boa Vista, where the sand dunes stretch for miles and miles, and Sal, famed for its watersports.
 Others are lured here by the spectacular mountains of Santo Antão or Santiago.
 Each of the 10 islands is very different and unique but if you visit any of the islands you will see influences from Africa and Portugal as well as South America.

 For those not familiar with #FriFotos, every Tuesday many of us who love Twitter look forward to finding out what the theme for the weekly #FriFotos will be.
 Then, come Friday, we tweet appropriate photographs using this hash tag.
 I always enjoy sharing a few of my photos and checking out what others are sharing but I never have as much time as I would like, hence this post.